vapvarun/wbcom-essential/readme.txt

 This plugin does not require any specific plugin.
 However, this plugin supports Elementor if active.

 == Changelog ==
+= 3.9.4 =
+* Added support to show member and group carousel arrows in logout mode.
+* Updated the login widget for improved user experience.
+* Fixed plugin conflicts with Elementor Pro for better compatibility.
+* Managed login error messages to appear on the same page when incorrect credentials are entered.
+* Resolved issues with members and groups carousel not working.
+* Improved member directory layout 3 compatibility with the Reign theme.

 = 3.9.3 =
 * Fix:Schemes to Globals